magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/layout-override.md

 ---
 layout: default
-group:
+group: fedg
 subgroup: B_Layouts
 title: Override a layout
 menu_title: Override a layout
-menu_order: 4
+menu_order: 5
 github_link: frontend-dev-guide/layouts/layout-override.md
 ---

 <h2 id="fedg_layout_override_overview">Overview</h2>

-Not all layout customizations can be performed by <a href="{{ site.gdeurl }}frontend-dev-guide/layouts/layout-extend.html">extending</a> existing layouts.
+Not all layout customizations can be performed by <a href="{{ site.gdeurl }}frontend-dev-guide/layouts/layout-extend.html" target="_blank">extending</a> existing layouts.
 If the amount of customizations is large, you can use the overriding function for the needed layout file.
-This means that the new file that you place in the theme will be used instead of the parent theme's file.
+This means that the new file that you place in the theme will be used instead of the parent <a href="{{site.gdeurl}}frontend-dev-guide/layouts/layout-overview.html#layout-loc" target="_blank">theme</a> layout file of <a href="{{site.gdeurl}}frontend-dev-guide/layouts/layout-overview.html#layout-loc" target="_blank">base</a> layout file.

 In this article, <a href="{{site.gdeurl}}frontend-dev-guide/layouts/layout-types.html#layout-types-page" target="_blank">page layouts</a>, <a href="{{site.gdeurl}}frontend-dev-guide/layouts/layout-types.html#layout-types-conf" target="_blank">page configurations</a>, and <a href="{{site.gdeurl}}frontend-dev-guide/layouts/layout-types.html#layout-types-gen" target="_blank">generic layouts</a> are referred to as *layout files*, as the mechanism of overriding is similar for all of them.